verasls/MSc_dissertation/lit_review_quotes.md

 - Accelerometers have been used to study physical activity and energy expenditure in populations including healthy young subjects (Bouten et al 1996, Miller et al 1994), elderly subjects (Meijer et al 2001, Kochersberger et al 1996), patients with multiple sclerosis (Ng and Kent-Braun 1997), patients with chronic obstructive pulmonary disease (COPD) (Steele et al 2000) and obese children (Coleman et al 1997, Epstein et al 1996, Trost et al 2001).
 **Mathie MJ.
 Physiol Meas.
 2004;25(2):R1-R20.**

+-Although most of the calibration regression equations estimate average PAEE relatively well for groups (of generally healthy adults and children), the challenges of predicting PAEE accurately for individuals and over a wide range of activities are also well known.
+**Troiano RP.
+Br J Sports Med.
+2014;48(13):1019-23.**

+- Another concern within the PA research field is the comparability and accuracy of information extracted from acceleration signals recorded from different body locations.
+For example, the correlation between activity counts and PAEE from uniaxial accelerometers was found to be much lower when positioned on the wrist rather than at the hip.13 However, several recent studies that used features from triaxial raw accelerometer signals have narrowed the gap between PAEE estimates from wrist- worn and hip worn-accelerometers14 15 and for classifying PA into sedentary, household, walking and running types.
+**Troiano RP.
+Br J Sports Med.
+2014;48(13):1019-23.**

 ---